craigcode/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 In cell 7, `slide_windows()` defines the sliding window search.
-Once the region of interest had been limited from 400 to 720, I found a scale of 1.5 and an overlap of 0.5 gave the best results with fewest false positives and missed identifications.
+Once the region of interest had been limited from 400 to 720, I found combining scales of 1.5 and 1.0 and an overlap of 0.5 gave the best results with fewest false positives and missed identifications.

 ![alt text][image6]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 As stated, using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector provided the highest accuracy in my tests.
+I improved the classifier accuracy by modifying the C parameter to 0.01.
 Here are some example images:

 ![alt text][image7]
 ---